19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Ranged Weapons/Heavy Bow.md

 | [Slow Property](../../Weapon%20Properties/Slow%20Property.md)     |
 | [Two Handed Property](../../Weapon%20Properties/Two%20Handed%20Property.md)   |

-A bow with a heavy manual draw weight that can be used to shoot 1 [Arrow](../Ammo/Arrow.md) as ammo.
+A bow with a heavy manual draw weight that can be used to shoot an [Arrow](../Ammo/Arrow.md) as ammo.

 | Damage Die | Range                                                           | Slots | Price |
 | ---------: | --------------------------------------------------------------- | ----: | ----: |